qut-dmrc/DMRC_Academic_Twitter_Archive_Collector/README.md

 1. Python 3.8 or newer
 2. A valid [Twitter Academic API bearer token](https://developer.twitter.com/en/products/twitter-api/academic-research)
 3. A valid [Google service account and json key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys)
-4. `xGB` free on your local drive for json file storage (the following are estimates and may differ depending on the data collected; you can store these files elsewhere after collection):
+4. `xGB` free on your local drive for json file storage (the following are estimates and may differ depending on the data collected; you can store these files elsewhere after collection; see <b>Managing Disk Space</b>, below):

 | n Tweets   | Size (GB) |
 |------------|-----------|